Repentance and Lordship Salvation Revisited

 II.
 WE DO NOT BELIEVE THAT A PERSON MUST REPENT OF ALL OF HIS OR HER SINS TO BE SAVED.

 That is certainly not something we teach and it is not something we have ever stated in any article.
-In fact, I have plainly stated that I do not believe that.
-It would be impossible to “repent of all your sins.”
-I have been saved for 34 years, and I still have not repented of all my sins!
+I have plainly stated that I do not believe that, and in fact it would be impossible to “repent of all your sins.”
+I have been saved for 36 years, and I still have not repented of all my sins!
 Consider the following statement from my 1996 article:

 “I don’t believe in ‘Lordship salvation,’ but I do believe in ‘except ye repent ye shall all likewise perish’ salvation, and I believe repentance is a change of mind which results in a change of life.
 Call that ‘Lordship salvation’ if you want to.
 Repentance is a radical change in attitude toward divine authority, and if a person does not have such a change in attitude he has not repented and he is NOT saved and he does not have ‘eternal security.’ ...
 Repentance is largely a change of mind in relation to God Himself, to the role He has in life and in one’s own life in particular” (David Cloud, “Repentance and Lordship Salvation”).

 This is exactly what I believe about repentance, nothing more or less.
-It is a change of life; it is a change of mind so radical that it results in a change of life.
+It is not a change of life; it is a change of mind so radical that it results in a change of life.
 It means to turn around and go in a different direction.
 It means to lay down your arms and to surrender to God, to stop being at enmity against Him.
 I believe this is exactly what the Bible teaches about repentance, and I have shown this in the original article on Repentance, but nowhere have I said that repentance means to repent of all your sin or to turn away from all of your sin.
 That would be a works salvation, which is a false gospel.

 III.
 WE DO NOT SUPPORT ANY IDEA OF “LORDSHIP SALVATION” WHICH TEACHES THAT AN INDIVIDUAL MUST MAKE JESUS CHRIST ABSOLUTE LORD OF EVERY AREA OF HIS LIFE BEFORE BEING SAVED.